Is your home loan death proof? Find out what will happen to your home loan if you die

 Your home loan

 There are few times that you feel the weight of responsibility for such a big loan more than when you are considering your death.
 The person who inherits your house will also inherit your mortgage repayments.
-While you may not get a say in whether the house is kept of sold, you can ease the burden of that decision by entering into any mortgage agreement with your eyes wide open.
+While you may not get a say in whether the house is kept or sold, you can ease the burden of that decision by entering into any mortgage agreement with your eyes wide open.

 Most commonly, a home loan is cosigned with a spouse or partner.
 If this is the case, the co-borrower automatically assumes the mortgage – and is responsible for the debt remaining.

 If you are the sole borrower on your property and you pass away, the responsibility for your debt goes to the person you name as the beneficiary.
 In the event of your death, the bank has the right to request the payment of the loan in full from this beneficiary.
 Ideally, you will have enough assets to pay off the home so they can inherit it in full.
-Alternatively, there would be enough equity in the property that it can be sold to pay off the loan with extra left over for the beneficiary.
+Alternatively, there could be enough equity in the property that it can be sold to pay off the loan with extra left over for the beneficiary.

 If there isn’t enough equity or assets, however, it can become a big problem for the beneficiary.
 According to solicitor, Rod Cunich of Slater Gordon, mortgages have an all money cause.
 “You can sell the house to try and pay it off but if there is a short fall, your bank has the right to sue you and take your other assets to make up the difference,” he explains.

 In some situations, borrowers will have a guarantor loan.
-This type of loan enables people to enter the property market, purchase a property they could otherwise not afford or put down a bigger deposit and avoid paying Lenders Mortgage Insurance (LMI).
+This type of loan enables people to enter the property market, purchase a property they could otherwise not afford or put down a bigger deposit and avoid paying lenders mortgage insurance (LMI).
 The guarantor offers up his or her own property as security for your loan.
 In the event of your death, the bank will expect the guarantor to cover the debt or difference between what the house sells for and what is owed.

 Tips for being prepared with your home loan